-The aim of FreeREG is to provide free Internet searches of baptism, marriage, and burial records, which have been extracted from parish registers, non-conformist records and other relevant sources in the UK.
+The aim of FreeREG is to provide free internet searches of baptism, marriage, and burial records.
+We are transcribing records from parish registers, non-conformist records and other relevant sources in the UK.

-The recording of baptisms, marriages and burials in parish registers began in England and Wales in 1538 and is separate and distinct from the civil registration process that began in 1837.
-(The latter is covered by our companion project, FreeBMD.)
+The recording of baptisms, marriages and burials in parish registers began in England and Wales in 1538 and is separate and distinct from the civil registration process that began in 1837 — civil registration is covered by our companion project, FreeBMD.
 We want to make it easier for researchers, no matter where you are in the world, to find a specific record relating to your ancestor within a church register.

-FreeREG is a the result of contributions by hundreds of dedicated volunteers around the world.
+FreeREG is the result of contributions by hundreds of dedicated volunteers around the world.
 They continue to add records daily.
 Even so, you should not expect to find all your ancestors in the database yet.

 You do not need to be a Member to search our database.
 However, to make FreeREG an effective tool we are in urgent need of volunteers willing to undertake the transcription of registers or make available transcriptions that they have already completed.